Count and determining the result

 Acceptance of office

-Once confirmation of their election has been received from the returning officer and before a person can sit and vote in Senedd Cymru they must take the oath of allegiance or make an affirmation to Her Majesty the Queen.
+Once confirmation of their election has been received from the returning officer and before a person can sit and vote in Senedd Cymru they must take the oath of allegiance or make an affirmation to His Majesty the King.
 This is commonly referred to as the ‘swearing in’.